randyrossi/vicii-kawari/README.md

 ## Known Compatibility Issues

-This is a list of hardware known to be incompatible.
+This is a list of hardware known to be incompatible or have issues.

 Hardware                    | Issue
 ----------------------------|----------------------------------